anubhutivyas/RL/docs/tutorials-examples/tutorials/grpo-tutorial.md

 # GRPO Tutorial: Group Relative Policy Optimization

-Welcome to the Group Relative Policy Optimization (GRPO) tutorial!
+Welcome to the Group Relative Policy Optimization (GRPO) tutorial.
 This advanced guide will teach you how to train language models using group-based reinforcement learning techniques with NeMo RL.

 ## What You'll Learn